ShShan28/8.3.2026-updated-whatsapp-system/README.md

 Personalization: Full Tamil support for dates and names across all tabs.

 Security: Distributed load across multiple instances to keep your accounts safe.

+6. Day variable

+The variable is no longer just a static "today's date."
+It now changes its behavior based on which tool you are using:

+Single & Bulk Sender: It automatically calls the Present Day (e.g., if you send now, it says ஞாயிற்றுக்கிழமை).

+Message Scheduler: It is "Date-Aware."
+If you schedule a message for next Wednesday, the {day} tag will correctly say புதன்கிழமை, even if you are writing the message today.